Dreams are Made of Concrete and Fairy Lights

 For the mold, I just used a clean, rounded, plastic lid.
 No idea where it came from, but a small glass bowl would work too.
 You can also make your own mold using this easy, two-ingredient recipe.
 Since I wanted to hide the battery pack for the fairy lights inside the base, I needed to add bits of cardboard around the battery pack, to make it wider.
 The whole thing was then wrapped in duct tape to protect it.

-To create a hole for the fairy lights to thread through, I cut a straw and glued it to the bottom of the plastic lid.
+To create a hole for the fairy lights to thread through, I cut a plastic straw and glued it to the bottom of the plastic lid.

 And the battery pack was balanced on top of the straw before adding the concrete mix.
 I let the concrete set for a day, just to be safe, before removing it from the mold.
 If you’re using something like Rapid Set Cement All, it should be set in a few hours.